WE ARE LLEAD!

 The Latino Leaders for the Enhancement of Advocacy and Development (LLEAD) is a Michigan 501(c)(3) non-profit organization founded by concerned Latino and Latina community members to address concerns of advocacy, civic engagement, and awareness of issues relevant to Latinx communities in the state.
 In November 2013, Latinx leaders from Holland, Lansing, and Saginaw came together and began discussions to create a statewide Latino organization.
 LLEAD’s goals for Latina/o advocacy and awareness-building identified the following needs:

 - Post-secondary degree retention rates

-- School drop-out rate among youth in K-12
+- The school drop-out rate among youth in K 12

 - School-to-prison pipeline rate

 - Unfair employment practices

 - Unlawful discrimination

 Creating a statewide Board of Directors enabled LLEAD to engage Latinx leaders from other parts of the state to help identify issues in other communities with Latinx populations.
 State Board members also gauge their community’s interest in developing their local LLEAD chapters.